How to Quickly and Easily Clean Your Instant Pot: Comprehensive Guide

 What is an Instant Pot?

 The Instant Pot is an electric pressure cooker.
-What makes it different from other pressure cookers is that the Instant Pot was designed by Canadians to be a smart, safe, and dependable pressure cooker to cook two to six times faster and with less energy usage.
+What makes it different from other pressure cookers is that Canadians designed the Instant Pot to be a smart, safe, and dependable pressure cooker to cook two to six times faster and with less energy usage.

 The Instant Pot can be used as not only a pressure cooker, but also a slow cooker, steamer, rice cooker, yogurt maker, warmer and more.